canardleteer/grpc-servcice-rs/README.md

 - And for **all crates**, while writing code, I added `Cargo.toml` entries as appropriate.
+- I later added some Docker "stuff," mostly in the `docker` directory.

 You could pin some workspace crate versions here if you want to.
 I just didn't for this example.